osullii/boards/README.md

 # Colony

-This is a nascent project.
 The goal is to create a gem that facilitates the remote programming of Raspberry Pis.
 In particular - to develop a user friendly rubyesque DSL to describe the setup of a Raspberry Pi board.
 ## Installation

 Add this line to your application's Gemfile: